probuse/andela-lab4/README.md

     if the two lists have the same elements, a 0 is returned if the lists are empty, a 0 is returned.

+### binary_search.py
+    Performs a binary search to locate a value
+    It takes in a parameter val, the value to locate It returns dict: dictionary of the form {'count': int, 'index': int}
+    The count key shows the number of binary search iterations And the index is the position of the value.